How to use rel="alternate" hreflang in a multilingual site?

 In addition to adding the “rel=alternate” hreflang tag to each page, you should also have a “canonical” link pointing to the original page on each page in the alternate languages.
 This will help search engines to index the original page, as well as the alternate versions.

-by dustin.green , 4 months ago
+by dustin.green , a year ago

 @elliott